marinalopez2110/DataVisualizationPortfolio/README.md

 Graphs and Visualizations about Environment and Sustainability Solutions

 # About me
-I'm from Mexico, lived in Canada for 10 years and now I live in Japan since 2023
+I'm from Mexico, lived in Canada for 10 years and now I live in Yokohama, Japan since 2023

 ## My goals